Gauge transformation for the kinetic derivative nonlinear Schr\"odinger equation on the torus: Introduction

-It is known that the Fourier restriction norm method is not sufficient by itself to overcome the loss of derivative in \eqref{kdnls}.
-For the derivative NLS (the case $\beta =0$), the gauge transformation technique has been used together with the Fourier restriction norm to prove local well-posedness in $H^{\frac12}$.
-However, the standard gauge transformation for the derivative NLS does not work well for the kinetic derivative NLS (the case $\beta \neq 0$).
-In our previous paper \cite{KT22}, we proved small-data global well-posedness for \eqref{kdnls} in $H^{\frac12+}(\mathbf{T})$ by combining the Fourier restriction norm method with the parabolic smoothing effect, which is available in the periodic problem when $\beta <0$.
-In this paper, we construct an effective gauge transformation for \eqref{kdnls} and combine it with the methods used in \cite{KT22} to obtain large-data global well-posedness of \eqref{kdnls}--\eqref{ic} in Sobolev of low regularity.
-The ``effective'' gauge transformation removes the worst resonant terms from the nonlinearity and reserves the dissipative structure of the second term on the right hand side of \eqref{kdnls}.
-That enables us to bring down the lower bound of the regularity on initial data to $s > 1/4$ (see Theorem~\ref{thm:lwp} below).
+In this paper, we construct an effective gauge transformation for \eqref{kdnls} and combine it with the methods used in \cite{KT22} to obtain large-data global well-posedness of \eqref{kdnls}--\eqref{ic} in $H^{\frac14+}(\mathbf{T})$.
 Unless we take advantage of the dissipative property, it seems difficult to bring down the lower bound of the regularity below $s = 1/2$.
-The index $s = 1/2$ is thought of as the lowest possible regularity for the derivative nonlinear Schr\"odinger equation when we do not use the complete integrability (see Takaoka \cite{Ta99} and Herr \cite{Her06} for the proof in low regularity without the complete integrability and see Klaus and Schippa \cite{KS22}, Bahouri and Perelman \cite{BP22}, Killip, Ntekoume and Vi\c{s}an \cite{KNV21} and Harrop-Griffiths, Killip, Ntekoume and Vi\c{s}an \cite{H-GKNV22} for the proof in low regularity with the complete integrability).
+The index $s = 1/2$ is thought of as the lowest possible regularity for the derivative NLS when we do not use the complete integrability (see Takaoka \cite{Ta99} and Herr \cite{Her06} for the proof in low regularity without the complete integrability and see Klaus and Schippa \cite{KS22}, Bahouri and Perelman \cite{BP22}, Killip, Ntekoume and Vi\c{s}an \cite{KNV21}, Harrop-Griffiths, Killip and Vi\c{s}an \cite{H-GKV23} and Harrop-Griffiths, Killip, Ntekoume and Vi\c{s}an \cite{H-GKNV22} for the proof in low regularity with the complete integrability).